Living in Dublin

 Understanding Ireland: Smart Start Programme

 The Trinity Smart-Start Programme is a week-long programme designed specifically for new international undergraduate students.
-The programme begins one week before Freshers’ Week and it provides the perfect introduction to the academic and social life of your new university and the country you will call home for the duration of your degree.
+The programme begins one week before Freshers’ Week and it provides the perfect introduction to the academic and social life of your new university and the country you will call home for the first two years of your degree.

 Living Expenses